 There are many StatusDashboard configuration options that allow you to modify how the dashboard looks and what information it displays.
 For example, you can add different content modules to the home page to provide detailed information on upcoming scheduled maintenance activities or active incidents.
-You can also group services using criteria that you define or change the main dashboard display between a week long calendar view or a more standard operational view.
+You can also group services using criteria that you define or change the main dashboard display between standard and compact displays.

 Create a system message to inform your users about the purpose of your status dashboard and to set their expectations about how and when you will update it.
 The system message is shown directly above your status dashboard and is a great way to communicate important messages to your users and customers.